 - Adjust the pelvis COM and mass in accordance with the RRA Tool output messages.

-- Increase the tracking task weights for coordinates that show poor tracking in the leg69_Tracking_Tasks.xml file.
+- Increase the tracking task weights for coordinates that show poor tracking.

-- Decrease the tracking weight for coordinates that are within 1 degree (0.017 radians), since the optimizer can use these coordinates to reduce residuals.
+- Decrease the tracking task weights for coordinates that are within 1 degree, since the optimizer can then use these coordinates to reduce the residual forces.

 - For your final RRA iteration, plot the tracking error values from the RRA/leg6dof9musc_pErr.sto file.